Nierhain/DangerLiesAhead/README.md

 # Current state of development
-check [Trello](https://trello.com/b/OG3rbZSn/danger-lies-ahead) to see what I'm currently working on and to get hyped for new features (hopefully)
+check [the Glo board](https://app.gitkraken.com/glo/board/XXFy09aSlAAPAZQO) to see what I'm currently working on and to get hyped for new features (hopefully)

 # Features
 - Mobs health and attack damage scale depending on their distance to the world spawn